-In this blog post we’re going to discuss SEO best practices when writing meta titles, meta descriptions, headers and on-page SEO.
-We’ll discuss how to conduct keyword research, identifying a target keyword, and how to properly optimize your website and achieve high rankings on search engine result pages.
+In this blog post we’re going to discuss metadata SEO best practices when writing meta titles, meta descriptions, headers and on-page SEO.
+We’ll discuss how to conduct keyword research and identifying a target keyword.
+Also, how to properly optimize your website and achieve high rankings on search engine result pages.

 Google crawls webpages from top to bottom.
-And, the title tag is at the very top of a webpage and is the first thing Google sees in order to identify what your page is about.
+And, the title tag is at the very top of a webpage.
+It’s the first thing Google sees in order to identify what your page is about.
 Therefore, it’s highly important to include your primary keyword in the title tag.
 For example, if your website page content is primarily about storytelling, community building, and organic marketing, then these are the keywords that you want to use when drafting up title tags.

 AHREFS is an SEO search data software suite that contains tools for link building, keyword research, competitor analysis, rank tracking and site audits.
 AHREFS is a very popular and extremely helpful SEO tool that people use to get higher Google rankings.

 Title tags have character limits and should be kept within those limits.
-Otherwise, your title tag will cut off in the search results of Google and this could negatively impact your SEO efforts.
+Otherwise, your title tag will cut off in the search results of Google.
+This could negatively impact your metadata SEO efforts.
 Along with this, Title Tag character limits are roughly 55 characters, including space.
 Yoast is a great example of a free WordPress SEO tool that has the editor built-in.

 A meta description is a back-end element that is not visible on the front end of a web page.
 However, it’s visible underneath the meta title tag of a ranking URL on the SERP (search result page).
 A well-written meta description gives users a glimpse at your pages’ content and can entice users to click through to your site.
 Remember, it’s not necessary to include your target keyword in your meta descriptions, but if it makes sense then try to use it at least once.